• Skip to primary navigation

 Ingredients for pan-fried potatoesΒ

-Pan-fried potatoes have just two ingredients, potatoes, and some kind of fat to fry them in.
+Pan-fried potatoes have just two ingredients: potatoes and some kind of fat to fry them in.
 Butter, butterfat, lard, vegan butter, or coconut oil can be used.
-Oil is traditionally not used, but if you prefer oil go for it.
+Oil is not traditionally used, but if you prefer it, go for it.
 You also do not need a lot of fat, just enough to get some browning.Β

-For potatoes choose a waxy variety that is low in starch and high in moisture, for example, French fingerlings or Russian banana, or any new potatoes.
-All-purpose potatoes like German butterball (our favorite) or Yukon gold work well too.
-If all you have is starchy white potatoes, cut and soak them in water for at least 15 minutes, to get some of the starch out.Β
+For potatoes, choose a waxy variety that is low in starch and high in moisture, such as French fingerlings, Russian banana, or new potatoes.
+All-purpose potatoes like German butterball (our favorite) or Yukon gold work well, too.
+If all you have are starchy white potatoes, cut them and soak them in water for at least 15 minutes to help remove some of the starch.Β

-Traditionally for bratkartoffeln pre-cooked potatoes in the skin are used.
-Preferably the potatoes are cooked the day before and cooled.
+Traditionally, for bratkartoffeln, pre-cooked potatoes with the skin are used.
+Preferably, the potatoes are cooked the day before and cooled.
+You also get the benefit of resistant starch, which makes the potatoes better digestible.
 Then they are peeled, thinly sliced, and fried.Β

 Leftover cooked potatoes can also be used.
-However, you don’t want to slice them too thinly, as not to end up with a mash.Β
+However, you don’t want to slice them too thinly, or you’ll end up with a mash.Β

 Pressure Canning Potatoes

-Canned potatoes are also better to slice a bit thicker or cut in chunks.
+Canned potatoes are also better sliced a bit thicker or cut into chunks.
 Read here how to can potatoes.Β

-The recipe below will be with raw potatoes.
+The recipe below uses raw potatoes.
 That’s the option I use most often.
 It saves me one step of work.
 With the raw potatoes, I do 4 turns and cover the pan between them.
-If the potatoes are precooked or caned, two turns (browning from both sides) might be enough, and the covering is not needed.
+If the potatoes are precooked or canned, two turns (browning from both sides) might be enough, and the covering is not needed.
 Otherwise, there is no difference in the recipe.Β

 In addition to potatoes and butter, onions and bacon are common ingredients in bratkartoffeln.
 Since we eat plant-based I sometimes add mushrooms instead of bacon.Β Β

-The onions can be added at the beginning as the first ingredient.
+The onions can be added first as the first ingredient.
 That’s how I do it and what the recipe will suggest.
 However, if you like slightly undercooked sweet onions, add them at the last turn so they are just slightly browned, not cooked.
 It is up to your preference.Β

 Pan-Fried Potatoes Recipe